 The Audit Committee is responsible for conducting audits to assess whether or not Directors, Executive Officers, and employees of the Company and its subsidiaries are in compliance with legal obligations and internal regulations.
-In addition, the Committee endeavors to monitor Executive Officers and verify whether they execute their duties in a sound, fair, appropriate and efficient manner
+In addition, the Committee endeavors to monitor Executive Officers and verify whether they execute their duties in a sound, fair, appropriate and efficient manner in accordance with the basic policies for management and the medium- and long-term management plans, which are established by the Board of Directors.
+The Audit Committee is made up of only Independent Directors and Non-executive Inside Directors (directors who do not concurrently serve as Executive Officers of the Company), and a majority of the committee is made up of Independent Directors.

-As of March 29, 2018, the Audit Committee comprises five (5) Directors, three (3) of whom are Independent Directors and two (2) of whom are Non-executive Inside Directors.
+As of March 29, 2019, the Audit Committee comprises five (5) Directors, three (3) of whom are Independent Directors and two (2) of whom are Non-executive Inside Directors.
+Members of the Audit Committee include, Tetsuji Fujimoto and Shusuke Tsumura, who have both held the position of Division Executive of Finance & Corporate Accounting Division of the Company, Shozo Yamazaki, a certified public accountant, and Masahiro Hashimoto, who has held the position of Division Executive of Finance of another company, and Junko Nishiyama, who has experience in auditing consolidated financial statements under International Financial Reporting Standards (IFRS) as a full-time auditor of another company.
+All four individuals have considerable knowledge of finance and accounting.
 Tetsuji Fujimoto, a Non-executive Inside Director, acts as chairperson of the Audit Committee.
-Eleven (11) meetings were held in fiscal year 2017.
+Fourteen (14) meetings were held in fiscal year 2018.